platformsh/platformsh-docs/docs/src/development/cli/_index.md

 ## 2. Authenticate

-To interact with your projects, you need to log in.
-To authenticate, run:
+To list and manage your projects, authenticate by running the following command:

 ```bash
 platform